top of page

 About

-Emily Shafer is a current MFA student in Creative Writing, Poetry at Brooklyn College.
-She works in the publishing industry and is an incoming Adjunct Professor at Brooklyn College.
-Her first chapbook is forthcoming from Proper Tales Press and her work appears in Union Spring Literary Review, The Hyacinth Review, The Academy of American Poets, and others.
+Emily Shafer is an MFA student in Creative Writing, Poetry at Brooklyn College.
+She is an Adjunct Lecturer for the City University of New York (CUNY) and serves as Poetry Editor-in-Chief for The Brooklyn Review.
+She is the author of the chapbook, it's too early for poetry, from Proper Tales Press, and her work appears in Union Spring Literary Review, The Hyacinth Review, The Academy of American Poets, and more.

 Emily has studied under Charles North, Eugene Richie, Petra Hůlová, Mónica de la Torre, LaTasha Diggs, Anselm Berrigan, Tan Lin, and Ben Lerner.